pbearne/performance/plugins/image-prioritizer/readme.txt

 License URI:  https://www.gnu.org/licenses/gpl-2.0.html
 Tags:         performance, optimization, image, lcp, lazy-load

-Prioritizes the loading of images and videos based on how visible they are to actual visitors; adds fetchpriority and applies lazy-loading.
+Prioritizes the loading of images and videos based on how visible they are to actual visitors; adds fetchpriority and applies lazy loading.

 == Description ==